harness/developer-hub/docs/platform/tags/tags.md

 ## Step 1: Assign required permissions

-Your options for interacting with Tags depend on your Harness [User group permissions](/docs/platform/user-management/harness-default-user-groups/), as follows:
+Your options for interacting with tags depend on your Harness [User group permissions](/docs/platform/user-management/harness-default-user-groups/), as follows:

 * All users can view tags (and values) that have been applied to applications and their components.
 * Users' [Application permissions](/docs/platform/role-based-access-control/ref-access-management/permissions-reference/) determine their ability to apply, update, and remove tags on specific applications and application components.